Lviv: Names and symbols

-The coat of arms, the banner of the Lviv City Council and the logo are the officially approved symbols of Lviv.
+The coat of arms, the banner of the Lviv City Council and the logo, are the officially approved symbols of Lviv.
 The names or images of architectural and historical monuments are also considered symbols of the city by the Statute of Lviv.

-Lviv's modern coat of arms is based on the coat of arms from the city seal from the middle of the 14th century—a stone gate with three towers, in the opening of the gate of which walks a golden lion.
-Lviv's large coat of arms is a shield with the coat of arms of the city, crowned with a silver city crown with three edges, held by a lion and an ancient warrior.
+Lviv's modern coat of arms is based on the coat of arms from the city seal in the middle of the 14th century—a stone gate with three towers, and in the opening of the gate walks a golden lion.
+Lviv's large coat of arms is a shield, with the coat of arms of the city, crowned with a silver crown with three edges, held by a lion and an ancient warrior.

-Lviv's flag is a blue square banner with the city emblem image and with yellow and blue triangles at the edges.
+Lviv's flag is a blue square banner with an image of the city emblem and with yellow and blue triangles at the edges.

-Lviv's logo is an image of five colorful towers in Lviv and the slogan "Lviv — open to the world" under them.
-The Latin phrase Semper fidelis ('Always faithful') was used as a motto on the former coat of arms of 1936–1939, but was no longer used after the Second World War.
+Lviv's logo is an image of five colorful towers in Lviv and the slogan "Lviv – open to the world" under them.
+The Latin phrase Semper fidelis ('Always faithful') was used as a motto on the former coat of arms of 1936–1939 but was no longer used after the Second World War.